Workshops began in June 2018 and have now ENDED

 (to encourage adoption of renewable energy by Washington communities), led to a $30,000 challenge grant for the solar photo-voltaic (PV) project.
 In 2012, a citizen-based Green Ribbon Commission persuaded an additional 250 homes and businesses on Mercer Island to sign up, increasing enrollment by 55%.
 Area residents supportive of solar power donated an additional $5,500 towards the project.

 How It Works

 [if your browser is up to date, it will also load at the bottom of this page].
 Peak production usually occurs near noon each day, and will be highest in the summer months, although modern panels do produce energy even during cloudy and rainy weather.
 A green line depicts power output, while a red line tracks power consumed by the Mercer Room; when the green number is greater than the red number, most of the room is running on solar power, and any excess power is distributed to the rest of the building.
-The website also details the cost savings over time.
+The E-gauge website also details the cost savings over time.